Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Experiments

 \subsubsection{Training Time of HCTN}

-HCTN was compared with major previous methods in terms of training time, as shown in Fig. \ref{fig:train_time}.
-HCTN was $2 \times$ faster than TASR \cite{TASR}, the second-fastest method among those reported.
-Compared to TPMCF \cite{tpmcf}, which achieved the best prediction accuracy among past methods, HCTN was $8.74 \times$ faster.
-This demonstrates that HCTN can be re-trained efficiently with minimal overhead as training density increases, resulting in enhanced prediction performance.
+HCTN was compared with all reported SOTA methods in terms of training time, as shown in Fig. \ref{fig:train_time}.
+Compared to TPMCF \cite{tpmcf}, CTF \cite{CTF}, and BNLFT \cite{BNLFT}, which previously achieved the best prediction accuracy across various cases, HCTN is faster by $1.87 \times$, $3.04 \times$, and $4.01 \times$, respectively.

+This demonstrates that HCTN can be retrained efficiently with minimal overhead as training density increases, resulting in enhanced prediction performance.